Information for ENGI 1006 students

 Student feedback and evaluations

 Understanding and acting upon student feedback is one of the most direct and important avenues for growth as a teacher.
-I look forward to reviewing student responses to my upcoming midterm course evaluation for Parallel Functional Programming.
-As a Columbia TA, I have received glowing evaluations for each of the three courses I have staffed.
+I look forward to reviewing course evaluations for Parallel Functional Programming, and as a Columbia TA, I have received glowing evaluations for each of the three courses I have staffed.
 Linked are complete evaluations for:

 Aggregated, over 85% of students rated my overall quality, knowledgeability, and approachability as a TA as either "Very Good" or "Excellent".